EbYVarghese18/DevOps_Project_03/README.md

 5. logout from dockerhub<br>

-I have used the environment variable for the TAG.
+I have used the environment variable for the TAG as Date+Buildnumber.
 You can create as per your requirements. <br>